Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 ## Why Python ?
-With python's ever growing popularity as a programming language it has become an "easy" and straight forward way to implement things like machine learning which make it perfect for this use further more
+With python's ever growing popularity as a programming language it has become an "easy" and straight forward way to implement things like machine learning which make it perfect for this use. further more

 ## PYTHON PERFORMANCE AND LIBRARIES